Church Street East Level Crossing Church Street East Level Crossing

 Interim safety measures

-During Stage 2 of KiwiRail's Rail Network Rebuild, AT will continue to run Eastern Line services via Newmarket during peak times to minimise disruption to our rail customers.
+During Stage 2 of KiwiRail’s Rail Network Rebuild (RNR), AT will continue to run Eastern Line services via Newmarket to minimise disruption to our rail customers.
 This means there will be increased train frequencies past Church Street East from March 2023 to December 2023.
-As a result, we are implementing interim safety measures to the rail crossing to ensure safe operations during this period.
+As a result, we are implementing interim safety measures to the rail crossing to ensure safe operation during this period.
+These measures include:

-• trimming of trees to improve visibility of the rail crossing
+• Trimming of the trees to improve visibility of the rail crossing.

-These changes are intended to be short-term only, before full closure of the Church Street East level crossing in late 2024.
-We will make these improvements during March 2023 before Stage 2 of the Rail Network Rebuild begins.
+These changes are intended to be short-term only before full closure.
+These improvements will be made during March 2023 before Stage 2 of RNR begins.

 Investigation process

-In the investigation phase of the SSBC, 3 options were considered.
+In the investigation phase of the SSBC, three options were considered.
 These included:

-Investigations concluded that making no changes to the level crossing was not viable, as it would impede future rail operations once CRL opens.
+Investigations concluded that making no changes to the level crossing was not a viable as it would impede future rail operations once the CRL is open.

-Therefore, the project team has opted to close the crossing with added investment that minimises negative impacts on local businesses and walking and cycling routes.
+Therefore, the project team has opted to close the crossing with added investment that minimises negative impacts on local businesses, as well as walking and cycling routes.

 Project timeline